ggilt99/Baigiamasis_kurso_darbas/README.md

 The main window is divided into two sections:
 	Right sections is some information for the user, such as what is the purpose of application / how passwords are generated and a little guidance on how to generate the password

 	The left section requires user involvement.
-User chooses the length of the password (it should be between 6 and 20 characters long) and presses '**GO**' button.
+User chooses the length of the password (it should be between 6 and 20 characters long) and presses 'GO' button.
 After it is done, a random password appears:

 <img width="202" alt="Screenshot 2022-02-27 at 22 41 09" src="https://user-images.githubusercontent.com/100309347/155899897-95e2ee46-2318-482c-9c07-bdb087e5cf95.png">

-In order to easily copy password to the clipboard user can press the '**COPY**' button.
+In order to easily copy password to the clipboard user can press the 'COPY' button.

 A bit further down there are a few more buttons, which extends applications functionality.
-	The first one is '**Save to DB**', which evokes a new window:
+	The first one is 'Save to DB', which evokes a new window:

 <img width="259" alt="Screenshot 2022-02-27 at 22 41 25" src="https://user-images.githubusercontent.com/100309347/155899929-ffbd5f0d-4933-43e7-8786-bd1d76015ea4.png">